-Coughing uncontrollably and having to carry around gobs of tissues is annoying.
-Not to mention not being able to breathe or sleep.
+Coughing uncontrollably and having to carry around gobs of tissues is annoying, not to mention it’s hard to breathe or sleep.
 You know the feeling of having a cold, and you know it’s no fun.

 Many people think getting a cold or two in “cold season” is a fact of life, something you just have to deal with — but is this really true?

-NO!
+No!
 You can defend your body from colds and other illnesses by taking care of your immune system.
-And one great way to ensure your body is able to protect itself is to follow a vegan (or at least a plant-focused) diet.
+And one great way to ensure your body can protect itself is to follow a vegan (or at least a plant-focused) diet.
 You may still get colds on occasion, but if you do, they will likely be shorter and less severe.

-Our immune systems are complicated systems that are not fully understood, so there is not one thing you can do to keep it working properly; there are many and they work together in a holistic way.
+Our immune systems are complicated systems that are not fully understood, so there is not one thing you can do to keep it working properly; there are many and they work together holistically.